Whether it's NHS or private, you can cover dental, optical, alternative treatments and medical costs for just a few pounds a month.

 |No-claim period:||First 13 weeks||First 12 weeks||Can claim straight away,

 The aim here is to find a policy with a range of cover and a good payout rate.
 Always check the cover levels suit your needs before buying.

-Claim basis: A range of treatments was chosen.
-Dental, optical, osteopathy and physiotherapy.
+Claim basis: We chose a range of treatments - dental, optical, osteopathy and physiotherapy.
 The price level used was the nearest to £10 a month per adult.